When money can be taken from your Universal Credit payments

 - owe money to third-party suppliers, for example, your gas or electricity suppliers, called a Third Party Deduction / Last Resort Deduction

-- have benefit debt or have received overpayments, or
+- have benefit debt or have received overpayments

 A Universal Credit Advance is a loan to help support you while you are waiting for your Universal Credit payments.

-You will need to repay the Advance within the following timescales:
+You will need to repay the Advance loan within the following timescales:

-- a Budgeting Advance – repay within 12 months.
-Universal Credit may agree to extend this deadline by six months if you are struggling with money.
+- repay within 12 months a Budgeting Advance (Universal Credit may agree to extend this deadline by six months if you are struggling with money)

 You may have got a hardship payment if your Universal Credit payments were reduced because you had a fraud penalty or sanction applied to them and you could not meet your and your family’s basic needs.